-- After the class discussion the lesson should conclude with an exit slip. - Teachers could instruct students to write a paragraph on the significance of historic preservation of primary sources and how primary sources tell the story of history. - Teachers should leave five minutes at the end of class to allow students to construct their responses. - Teachers should assess these written responses to monitor student comprehension.
+- After the class discussion the lesson should conclude with an exit slip. - Teachers could instruct students to write a paragraph on the significance of the difference between Northern and Southern slavery and the Revolutionary War in their relation to manumission. - Teachers should leave five minutes at the end of class to allow students to construct their responses. - Teachers should assess these written responses to monitor student comprehension.